gpcnetwork/gpc_va-linkage/README.md

 - A GPC DROC request has been submitted: [DROC Request Submission](doc/GPCDROCOversightRequest_GPCDRO_2022-11-21_1051.pdf)

-- This work is determined as De-identified line-item data sharing, which is covered by current GPC DSA.
+- This work is determined as de-identified line-item data sharing, which is covered by current GPC DSA.

 ************************************************************************